OpenDSA/OpenDSA/RST/en/Blockchain/ProofOfStake.rst

 The short answer: Economic civil resistance.
-If you have a network consisting of hundreds, thousands, or millions of participating nodes, it is necessary to deploy a means through which the network can agree on the order in which transactions are processed.
+If you have a network consisting of hundreds, thousands, or millions of participating nodes, it is necessary for the community to on the order in which transactions are processed.
-At the highest level, it is necessary to have some form of voting mechanism that decides who can participate in deciding the order of transactions.
+At the highest level, it is necessary to have a mechanism that decides who can participate in deciding the order of transactions.
+In Proof of Work, it is whomever is first to provide a legitimate block (which takes a lot of work---or luck---to produce).
+In Proof of Stake, it is more like a voting mechanism.
 How this voting mechanism works is where things get complicated for many crypto protocols.

-One requirement to such a mechanism is that there needs to be some process for determining what entities get to vote.
+The first requirement to any protocol that involves voting is a process for determining what entities get to vote.
-Otherwise, any individual can spin up hundreds of billions of virtual nodes that can act as voters in the network, thus garnering the majority of votes and controlling the network.
+If anyone who wanted could vote, than potentially an individual could spin up hundreds of billions of virtual nodes that claim to be voters in the network, possibly creating a majority of votes and controlling the network.

 Proof-based consensus mechanisms issue network control authority proportional to each node's control of a designated economic resource.
-In the case of Bitcoin's proof-of-work mechanism, that economic resource is one's ability to compute a valid solution to complicated hashing algorithms.
+In the case of Bitcoin's proof-of-work mechanism, that economic resource is one's ability to compute a valid solution to expensive hashing-related problems.
-While there is some element of luck to Bitcoin's proof-of-work protocol (essentially, miners keep guessing until they are lucky enough to guess correctly), it really is a measure of computing power as an economic resource (to make as many guesses as possible in a given period of time).
+While there is some element of luck to Bitcoin's proof-of-work protocol (essentially, miners keep guessing until they are lucky enough to guess correctly), in the long run it is a measure of computing power as an economic resource (to make as many guesses as possible in a given period of time).

-Proof of stake, rather than using algorithmic complexity and computational resources as a measurement of voting authority, uses an underlying token or asset to denote control in the network.
+Proof of stake, rather than using algorithmic complexity and computational resources as a measurement of voting authority, uses amount of an underlying token or asset to denote control in the network.

 What is Proof of Stake?